aprs434/aprs434.github.io/README.md

 |v0.3|✓|[Base91](https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems) compression of the location, course and speed data|30 bytes|✓|433.775&nbsp;MHz|
 |||random time jitter between fixed interval packets to avoid repetitive [collisions](https://en.wikipedia.org/wiki/Collision_domain)|30 bytes|✓|433.775&nbsp;MHz|
 |||tracker and i-gate with frame address compression,<br/>no custom header in payload|20 bytes|✗|**434.000&nbsp;MHz**|

+⚠ Currently, the APRS 434 tracker is still compatible with the i-gate developped by Peter Buchegger, OE5BPA.
+However, this will soon change.
+When this happens, APRS 434 will migrate to the new 434.000 MHz channel to avoid interference.

 ### Tracker Hardware